tanxzen/Class10CS/CH03/Textual_Question.md

 ```
 Q6.
 Explain `scanf()` and `printf()` functions in C. <br>

+Ans : Printf function is used to print/display values of variables using the standard output device(monitor).It can also be use to print any character of our choice in the monitor.
+Whereas,
+Scanf function is used to read/input values of variables using the standard input device (keyboard).It is used in a program to take input from the user or where there is necessary for user interaction.

 Q7.
 Explain the various character input/output functions in C. <br>

 Q8.
 Mention the various conversion specifications for data I/O in C. <br>